 Another key area of collaboration is developing the NSC project within the Mid Wales Growth Deal.

 Set within the broader vision for Growing Mid Wales, the Mid Wales Growth Deal is a long-term investment providing capital funding to support regionally significant economic infrastructure that drives private sector investment and stimulates growth.

 Led by Ceredigion and Powys County Councils, the Growth Deal is supported by a combined commitment of £110m from UK and Welsh Governments to leverage further public and private investment.
 It aims to create long term jobs and increase productivity, playing a key role in catalysing economic recovery and growth across the region.

-In November 2022, it was announced the NSC had been given approval to proceed to the second stage of the multi-million-pound Mid Wales Growth Deal and we are now undertaking further detailed work on the business cases.
+In November 2022, it was announced the NSC had been given approval to proceed to the second stage of the multi-million-pound Mid Wales Growth Deal and an outline business case was submitted in November 2023.